Veras-D/veras-d/README.md

 ![TensorFlow Badge](https://img.shields.io/badge/TensorFlow-FF6F00?logo=tensorflow&logoColor=fff&style=for-the-badge)
 -->

-I began my programming journey in 2020 during college, focusing on Python and Data Science.
+Developer with 3 years of experience, coding since 2020.
+Strong skills in Python and Full-Stack Web Development.
 Over the years, I’ve delved into various technologies and projects, always striving to learn and adapt to market demands.
-In 2024, I shifted my focus to become a Full-stack developer, expanding my skills in both frontend and backend development.
-Currently, I work with technologies like React, Node.js, TypeScript, C#, .NET, MongoDB, and PostgreSQL, while also exploring DevOps tools like
+In 2023, I shifted my focus to become a Full-stack developer, expanding my skills in both frontend and backend development.
+Currently, I work with technologies like React, Node.js, TypeScript, MongoDB, and PostgreSQL, while also exploring DevOps tools like Docker and AWS.
-Docker.
 I’m passionate about creating complete, functional, and efficient solutions, and I’m always looking for new challenges to further enhance my skills.

-My academic and professional journey has involved solving complex problems using Python, TypeScript, and .NET.
+My academic and professional journey has involved solving complex problems using Python, TypeScript, and JAVA.
 You can check out my best project in my <a href="https://veras-app.netlify.app/" style="color: purple;">portfolio</a>.
 I’m constantly looking for new challenges and opportunities to expand my skills and knowledge.